lokwkin/cta-web-agent/README.md

 python src/main.py https://github.com 'Check the price per month for a team plan'
 ```

+## TODOssss
-## TODOssss (welcome any comments, suggestions or even contributions!)
+**(welcome any comments, suggestions or even contributions😀)**
+- Keep developing and fine-tuning until it succesfully run all the basic flow task targets I have on hand :D
 - Models & Prompting
     - Preprocess
         - Masking out too detailed text for smaller prompt input